kgilmer/Regolith-Desktop-Environment/README.md

 2. At the greeter, select the Ubuntu icon to access the session type menu.
 Select Regolith.
 3. Log in.
 Meta-enter for a terminal.
 Meta-space for an application menu.

+# Tour

+## System Bar

+Upon login, you'll find a bar at the bottom of the screen.
+This is divided into three primary sections.
+From left to right;

+1. Workspaces ~ A list of active workspaces and their corresponding index.
+The labels for each workspace are defined in i3wm's config file.
+2. Focused Window ~ Because i32m does not render the title bars of applications, the primary focused application's title is displayed here.
+3. System Status ~ A handfull of system indicators such as CPU utilization and active network connection live here.

+## Launching Applications

+Rofi can be invoked via Meta-space.
+This presents a list of available programs on the PATH along with desktop applications.
+There are no icons or folders on the Regolith desktop.
+Applications are launched either via Rofi or from a terminal.

+## Workspaces

+10 virtual workspaces are available.
+Workspaces provide the primary means of dividing applications across screens.
+Meta-<number key> is used to select a workspace.
+By default each workspace is empty and will only be visible in the System Bar if a program has a window in that workspace.
+See the [i3wm users guide](https://i3wm.org/docs/userguide.html#_using_i3) for much more on workspace management.

+# Open Issues and Unimplemented Features

+Regolith is a small project and still has many rough edges.
+Have a look at the Github issues for more information.

 # FAQ

 ## What components is Regolith composed of?